WangLabTHU/DeepArct/README.md

-# 🧬🧱 GenomArct: Autonomous Synthesis of Regulatory Sequence Models
+# 🧬🧱 DeepAcrt: Autonomous Synthesis of Regulatory Sequence Models

-**GenomArct** is a hierarchical, knowledge-grounded multi-agent system designed to automate the end-to-end synthesis of deep learning pipelines for regulatory genomics.
+**DeepAcrt** is a hierarchical, knowledge-grounded multi-agent system designed to automate the end-to-end synthesis of deep learning pipelines for regulatory genomics.
 It addresses the "human-centric bottleneck" in computational biology by transforming days of manual literature review and iterative architecture design into a **5-to-10 minute automated workflow**.

 ---

-## 🌟 Why GenomArct?
+## 🌟 Why DeepAcrt?

 * **Data-Adaptive:** Directly maps your specific dataset characteristics (e.g., sequence length, noise profile, data modality) to architectural requirements.
 * **Knowledge-Grounded:** Powered by a dual-layer knowledge base—integrating the full texts of **28 foundational papers** with thousands of scientific abstracts via RAG.